pubnub/pubnub-mcp-server/resources/sdk_docs/unity_files.md

 # File Sharing API for Unity SDK

 Upload and share files up to 5 MB.
-When a file is uploaded to a channel, it's stored with your key.
-Subscribers receive a file event containing file ID, filename, and optional description.
+When a file is uploaded on a channel, it’s stored with your key; subscribers receive a file event with file ID, filename, and optional description.

 ## Send file

-Uploads a file to a channel and publishes a file message on that channel.
-Internally calls PublishFileMessage to announce the uploaded file.
+Uploads a file to a channel and publishes a file message.
+Internally calls PublishFileMessage to publish metadata (file ID and name).

 ### Method(s)